datatrail-jhu/04_githubbasics/manuscript/01_github.md

 ### Logging in to GitHub

-In the introductory course, you learned how to create a Github account.
-Use your account username and password to log in to Github.
+In the introductory course, you learned how to create a GitHub account.
+Use your account username and password to log in to GitHub.
 To log in, go to [https://github.com/](https://github.com/), where you will be presented with the homepage.
 If you aren't already logged in, click on the "Sign in" link at the top.

 ![GitHub's homepage at https://github.com/](images/01_github/01_githubbasics_github-2.png)